 Two: A poor understanding of natural foods and why they are important for good health.
 Children start their life with canned and packaged foods with no involvement in the preparation or culture around healthy eating.

 Three: Minimal outside play.
 We live in a community with larger houses and smaller backyards and the fear of paedophiles and kidnappers in our streets.
 Parks can have hidden needles on the ground leaving inside activities a safer more appealing option.

 Four: Tired parents who are working and stressed keeping up with the demands of life and financial pressure, take the easy option for pre prepared foods.
 Children are often tired and cranky after being in care and getting home late.
 Giving them what they demand isn’t always the healthiest option but it prevents arguments.

 Here are four easy steps to start a healthy future for your baby or child

-One: Be kind to their developing liver and limit or better still avoid highly processed and packaged foods containing preservatives.
+One: Limit or better still avoid highly processed and packaged foods containing preservatives.